-Applications are now being accepted for the first programme of 2014 starting on Monday 6th January.
-Deadline for applications is Monday 9th December.
+Applications are now being accepted for the second programme of 2014 starting on Monday 17th March.
+Deadline for applications is Monday 24th February.

 • The Taylor Bennett Foundation work-based PR training programme is an 8-10 week full-time training course in public relations, designed to equip participants with relevant skills to work in the PR and corporate communications industry.

 • There are four programmes each year, each sponsored by a different PR agency.
 Details of confirmed dates and sponsors are given below.

 • Participants receive formal training, meet leading practitioners from the communications business, and participate in practical PR-related projects.

 • The training programme runs for an 8-10 week period, during which participants are paid a training allowance and receive travel expenses.